List of districts in Sindh: 1955-1970

-On 30 September 1955, To diminish the differences between the two regions, claimed the government, the 'One Unit' programme merged the four provinces of West Pakistan into a single province to parallel the province of East Pakistan (now Bangladesh).
+On 30 September 1955, to diminish the differences between the two wings of Pakistan, the 'One Unit' programme merged the four provinces of West Pakistan into a single province to parallel the province of East Pakistan (now Bangladesh).

-1970-2000
+In 1959, the Federal Capital Territory was merged with West Pakistan and in 1960, Karachi Bela Division was formed comprising Karachi District and Las Bela District.

+1970-present

-On 1 July 1970, West Pakistan was abolished and all four provinces of Pakistan were restored as 1947.
+On 1 July 1970, West Pakistan was abolished and the four provinces were restored as in 1955.